Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Acknowledgements

 \section{Acknowledgements}

-{ This project was developed in part at the Gaia F\^ete, held at the Flatiron institute Centre for Computational Astrophysics in 2022 June.
-We'd like to thank David Hogg and Jason Hunt for helpful discussions and computational resources.
-We also thank Gary Da Costa for observational data from the AEGIS survey which made this work possible.
+{ This project was developed in part at the Gaia F\^ete, held at the Flatiron institute Centre for Computational Astrophysics in June 2022.
+We would like to thank David Hogg and Jason Hunt for their helpful discussions and computational resources.
+We also thank an anonymous referee for a careful review of this paper, which has improved the clarity of its presentation.

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 000392968.
-T.C.B. acknowledges partial support for this work from grant PHY 14-30152; Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), awarded by the US National Science Foundation.
+KH acknowledges support from the National Science Foundation grant AST-1907417 and AST-2108736 and from the Wootton Center for Astrophysical Plasma Properties funded under the United States Department of Energy collaborative agreement DE-NA0003843.
+This work was performed in part at the Simons Foundation Flatiron Institute's Center for Computational Astrophysics during KH's tenure as an IDEA Fellow.
 Y.S.T. acknowledges financial support from the Australian Research Council through DECRA Fellowship DE220101520.
 Work at Argonne National Laboratory was supported by the U.S. Department of Energy, Office of High Energy Physics.
 Argonne, a U.S. Department of Energy Office of Science Laboratory, is operated by UChicago Argonne LLC under contract no. DE-AC02-06CH11357.
 N.R acknowledges the Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
-Y.S.L. acknowledges support from the National Research Foundation (NRF) of Korea grant funded by the Ministry of Science and ICT (NRF-2021R1A2C1008679).
+T.C.B. and Y.S.L. acknowledge partial support for this work from grant PHY 14-30152; Physics Frontier Center/JINA Center for the Evolution of the Elements (JINA-CEE), and OISE-1927130: The International Research Network for Nuclear Astrophysics (IReNA), awarded by the US National Science Foundation.
+Y.S.L. also acknowledges support from the National Research Foundation (NRF) of Korea grant funded by the Ministry of Science and ICT (NRF-2021R1A2C1008679).

 This work has made use of data from the European Space Agency (ESA) mission{\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutionsparticipating in the {\it Gaia} Multilateral Agreement.